 The Company's responsibility for risk management is shared among the Board and the Management of the Company.
 The Board has the overall responsibility of reviewing and maintaining effective risk management and internal control systems while the Management's role is to design and implement these systems, and report to the AC, RMC and the Board.
-The Company's risk management and internal control framework is as follows:- responsibility for the Group's risk management and internal control systems.
+The Company's risk management and internal control framework is as follows:-

-"Top-down" Overseeing, identifying, assessing, and mitigating risk at corporate level

-Has overall

-Sets strategic objectives.

-- Reviews the effectiveness of our risk management and internal control systems - Monitors the nature and extend of risk exposure for the Company major risks - Provides direction on the importance of risk management and risk management culture monitors risk management and internal control systems

-RISK MANAGEMENT COMMITTEE AND MANAGEMENT

-Designs, implements, and

-AUDIT COMMITTEE

-THE BOARD OF DIRECTORS

-- Supports the Board in monitoring risk exposure, design and operational effectiveness of the underlying risk management and internal control systems - Audit all cash & bank transactions of the Company and supports the AC and management in reviewing

-INTERNAL AUDITOR

-Assesses our risks and mitigating measures Company-wide PERATIONAL LEVEL - INVESTMENT COMMITTEE AND THE MANAGEMENT

-"Bottom-up"

-Overseeing, identifying, assessing, and mitigating risk at operational level and functional areas

-Risk identification, assessment and

-- Risk identification, assessment and mitigation performed across the business - Risk management process and internal controls practiced across business operations and functional areas

-Statement On Risk Management And Internal Control (Continued)
+THE BOARD O F DIRECTORS "Top-down" Has overall responsibility for the Group's risk management and internal control systems. ility for 's riskand extend of risk exposure for the effectiveness of ourent andeffectiveness of ourCompany major Provides direction on the importance of risk management and risk management culture Overseeing, identifying, assessing, and mitigating risk at corporate level RISK MANAGEMEI COMMITTEE ANI MANAGEMENT C MMITTEE INT ERNAL AUDITOR monitors risk management moni and internal control systems desig Supports the Board in monitoring risk exposure, design and operational effectiveness of the underlying Audit all cash & bank transactions of the Company and supports the AC and management in reviewing Assesses our risks and mitigating measures Company-wide and risk manageme ent and internal the effectivenes ectiveness of our risk gement and internal "Bottom-up" OPERATIONA L LEVE L - INVESTMENT COMMITTEE AN IANAGEMENT Overseeing, identifying, assessing, and mitigating risk at operational level and functional areas Risk identification, assessment and mitigation performed across the business Risk management process and internal controls practiced across business operations and functional areas ss business